The baby in the feature picture is Mary Caskie, daughter of Alexander Caskie and Mary Craig.

 It seems Stewart’s father Donald also died that year.
 The next year, 1854, his brother George and wife Annie (nee Watson) had a son.
 They named him Stewart.

-He is the Stewart Bain who came to Harrismith, Orange River Colony in South Africa with his brother James in 188_ and married Janet Burley.
+This Stewart is the Stewart Bain who came to Harrismith, Orange Free State – the sovereign country Oranje Vrijstaat – in South Africa with his brother James in 1878 and married Janet Burley.
 They had seven kids: The seven ‘Royal Bains’ of Harrismith, named after their hotel, The Royal Hotel in Station Road.
 This ‘title’ was to distinguish them from the ‘Central Bains’, not to claim royalty!
 My grandmother was the fifth of these seven ‘Royal Bains’ – Annie Watson Bain.
+She got her paternal grandmother’s surname as her second name.

-Stewart and Janet raised their ‘Royal Bain’ family in this cottage adjacent to their hotel in Station Road, down near the railway line:
+Stewart and Janet raised their ‘Royal Bain’ brood in this cottage adjacent to their hotel in Station Road, down near the railway line:

-James Bain, Stewart’s brother and owner of the Central Hotel, called his home ‘Caithness’.
+James Bain, Stewart’s brother and owner of the Central Hotel, called his rather larger home ‘Caithness’.
 It was in Stuart Street near their hotel in the centre of town.
 There they raised their brood – eight ‘Central Bains.’
-One of them was also Annie Watson Bain.
-Her story ends tragically.
+One of them was also named Annie Watson Bain.
+Her story ended tragically early, in World War 1 in France.
 Thanks to Katrina we know more about it.

 On Katrina’s ancestry web page “Miller Family Tree” the names Annie, Jessie, Stewart, Katherine, Donald etc have been used for generations.